hanabeth/light-dark-mode/README.md

 ## About
 This is a mock website that toggles between light and dark mode.
 Please excuse the low quality gif.
-Will have this available via Github Page.
+Will have this available via Github Pages.